CMacdonald0/Sierpinski-gasket/readme.md

-# Sierpinksi-gasket using SDL2
+# Sierpinski-gasket using SDL2

-Creates the sierpinksi triangle fractal using [SDL2](https://www.libsdl.org/).
+Creates the Sierpinski triangle fractal using [SDL2](https://www.libsdl.org/).

 ### Example